Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Conclusions

-We obtain that, among the power-law potentials analyzed, the sextic model in LQC is the one that predicts the lowest value for the number of inflationary \textit{e}-folds $N_{\rm infl}$, implying in a small probability to be consistent with the CMB data.
-The quartic potential, on the other hand, predicts the most likely $N_{\rm infl}$ to be around $80$, in the absence of radiation, which suggests a very good possibility of leading to observable signatures from LQC in the spectrum of CMB~\cite{Zhu:2017jew}. {}For the quadratic model, the most likely $N_{\rm infl}$ is around $140$, in the absence of radiation, in agreement with the results obtained in Ref.~\cite{Linsefors:2013cd}.
-With such high values of $N_{\rm infl}$, the effects from the quantum regime would probably be diluted to an unobservable level whenever there would be no radiation present affecting the dynamics of expansion and the inflaton. {}For the Higgs-like symmetry breaking potential we have shown that $N_{\rm infl}$ grows with the vacuum expectation value ($v$) for the case of inflation occurring in the plateau (small field) region, while for inflation occurring in the chaotic (large field) part of the potential $N_{\rm infl}$ is almost independent of $v$, being always around $N_{infl} \sim 100$ in the absence of radiation effects.
-Radiation though has a strong influence on the number of \textit{e}-folds in the plateau region of the potential.
-Instead of tending to suppress the duration of inflation in the plateau, it initially favors an increase of $N_{\rm infl}$, which can be by a large factor depending on the VEV and on the available radiation energy density.
-This effect has been identified as a result that radiation production decreases the energy that would otherwise be available for the inflaton, both potential and kinetic energies.
-By having a smaller kinetic energy, the inflaton can then be better localized along the plateau and, hence, increasing the duration of inflation.
+We obtained that, among the power-law potentials analyzed, the sextic model in LQC is the one that predicts the lowest value for the number of inflationary \textit{e}-folds $N_{\rm infl}$, implying a small probability of being consistent with the CMB data.
+The quartic potential, on the other hand, predicts the most likely $N_{\rm infl}$ to be around $80$, in the absence of radiation, which suggests a very good possibility of leading to observable signatures from LQC in the CMB spectrum ~\cite{Zhu:2017jew}. {}For the quadratic model, the most likely $N_{\rm infl}$ is around $140$, in the absence of radiation, in agreement with the results obtained in Ref.~\cite{Linsefors:2013cd}.
+With such high values of $N_{\rm infl}$, the effects from the quantum regime would probably be diluted to an unobservable level whenever there is no radiation present to affect the dynamics of expansion and the inflaton. {}For the Higgs-like symmetry-breaking potential we have shown that $N_{\rm infl}$ grows with the vacuum expectation value ($v$) for the case of inflation occurring in the plateau (small-field) region, while for inflation occurring in the chaotic (large-field) part of the potential $N_{\rm infl}$ is almost independent of $v$, being always around $N_{\rm infl} \sim 100$ in the absence of radiation effects.
+However, radiation has a strong influence on the number of \textit{e}-folds in the plateau region of the potential.
+Instead of tending to suppress the duration of inflation in the plateau, it initially favors an increase of $N_{\rm infl}$, which can be by a large factor depending on the VEV and the available radiation energy density.
+This effect has been identified as a result of the fact that radiation production decreases the energy that would otherwise be available for the inflaton (both potential and kinetic energy).
+By having a smaller kinetic energy, the inflaton can then be better localized along the plateau and, hence, increase the duration of inflation.

-We have also discussed the possible effects that the presence of a radiation bath might have on the primordial scalar curvature power spectrum in LQC, which motivates also further study in that direction.
+We have also discussed the possible effects that the presence of a radiation bath might have on the primordial scalar curvature power spectrum in LQC, which also motivates further study in that direction.